troopashells/M.I.M.P/README.md

 - We will be making a prebuilt Mugen, M.I.M.P, with chars and screenpacks.
 - M.I.M.P prebuilt will be optimized to run on pi 4.
 - M.I.M.P will be loaded on Lutris.net for easy install.
-- Launching directly from retropie / frontends, through launch script.
+- Launching directly from retropie and other frontends, through launch script.

 Updates
-- Will update doc within the week with better performance .
 - Updates will come as necessary.
 Still early in box86's "life".
 - Will update when Vulkan drivers are better implemented on pi 4.
+*Testing Vulkan Update soon.
+3/24/21*

 Resources